lukaskollmer/yo/docs/readme.md

 }
 ```

-Builtin identifiers are prefixed with a `#`:
+**Builtin identifiers:**
 - `#function`: evaluates to the name of the current function

 **Other kinds of variables**
-- Static variables: declared globally and valid for the entire lifetime of your program
+- Static variables: declared globally and valid for the entire lifetime of the program
 - Constants: compile-time constants, limited to trivial types

 **Note**